-With more than 1 million apps available, the Google Play store boasts a varying array of titles, ranging from best-ignored downloads to genuinely funny to useful apps and games.
-Yet for every popular favorite such as Kindle or YouTube, there are just as many new, underrated or plain overlooked gems.
-Check out the apps you're not using but should that can be found in Google Play.
+With more than 1 million apps available, the Google Play store offers a varying array of titles, ranging from best-ignored downloads to genuinely funny to useful apps and games.
+Yet for every popular favorite such as Kindle or YouTube, there are just as many new, underrated, unusually fun, or plain overlooked gems.
+Whether you want to fill up a new Android phone with apps or just try out something new on your current device, check out the apps you're not using but should that can be found in Google Play.

-While numerous mapping apps offer turn by turn navigation options, not all of them are as effective at incorporating public transportation options into their route recommendations.
-Citymapper is an urban tourist or commuter's best friend, with a trip planner that can quickly and efficiently find the best route from point A to B using a combination of transport options, such as trains, buses, cabs, ride sharing or walking, complete with step-by-step directions and live bus times.
+While numerous mapping apps offer turn-by turn-navigation options, not all of them are as effective at incorporating public transportation options into their recommended routes.
+Citymapper is a commuter's best friend, with a trip planner that can quickly and efficiently find the best route from point A to B using a combination of transport options, such as trains, buses, cabs, ride sharing or walking.
+Routes come complete with step-by-step directions and live bus times.
 (The app will even notify you when to get off the bus!)
-In addition to the multimodal trip planner and offline mapping, Citymapper also coordinates with transport agencies to report line and service disruptions, rates and other alerts.
+In addition to the multimodal trip planner and offline mapping, Citymapper coordinates with transport agencies to report line and service disruptions, rates and other alerts.

 While there are a lot of exercise trackers and personal fitness apps out there, few focus on holistic body and mind improvement.
 Enter Fabulous, a self-improvement app aimed at upgrading mind and body to help make you feel... well... fabulous.
 Based on scientific principles and incubated in Duke's Behavioral Economics Lab, Fabulous starts you out with simple goals like trying to lose weight, get better sleep, or improve your concentration; the app helps with simple exercises, scheduled notifications and activities, and other coaching tools designed to build healthy habits for body and mind.